bomquote/transistor/README.rst

     SPLASH_USERNAME = '<username you set during Aquarium setup>' SPLASH_PASSWORD = '<password you set during Aquarium setup>'

-Finally, to run Splash service, cd to the Aquarium repo on your hard drive, and then run ``docker-compose up`` in your command prompt.
+Finally, to run Splash service, *cd to the Aquarium repo on your hard drive*, and then run ``docker-compose up`` in your command prompt.

 **Troubleshooting Aquarium and Splash service**: